Mercy Catherine Adjabeng

 Mercy Catherine Adjabeng is a Ghanaian author, editor-in-chief and Managing Editor of the Discovery Teen Magazine.
 She is also the Communications and Media Advisor of Women in Law and Development in Africa (WiLDAF).

 Education

-Mercy studied at the University of Cape Coast for her Bachelor of Education degree in Psychology with English from 1994 to 1998.
-She is an experienced, enthusiastic, dynamic and results oriented communications specialist, gender advocate, writer & public speaker with a demonstrated record of working in the government, NGO & Education industry and Diplomatic community.
+Adjabeng studied at the University of Cape Coast for her Bachelor of Education degree in Psychology with English from 1994 to 1998.
+She is a communications specialist, gender advocate, writer, and public speaker with a record of working in the government, NGO & Education industry and Diplomatic community.
 She has skills in advocacy, strategic planning, and media management.

 She also earned qualifications from the following institutions: